 Meanwhile for the Maui property, the following dates are listed:

 - October 28 through November 24, 2019

 - January 17 through January 22, 2020

 It goes without saying that there are better value resorts in the world than the Four Seasons properties in Hawaii.
 However, tons of people love to vacation in Hawaii year-after-year, and the Four Seasons properties are among the most popular luxury resorts on the islands.
 Four Seasons doesn’t have a points program, so your best bet for scoring a deal at a Four Seasons hotel is to book through a Four Seasons Preferred Partner.

 At a minimum you’ll get free breakfast, a room upgrade subject to availability, and a hotel credit of some sort.
 Even better is when you can combine Preferred Partner perks with promotions being offered by the hotel.

 While a Four Seasons resort in Hawaii will never be “cheap,” there are definitely opportunities to score good deals, and in many cases you won’t pay more than you’d pay a mid-range property, especially when you factor in the free breakfast, lack of a resort fee, and more.

-Ben and I stayed at the Four Seasons Lanai a bit over a year ago and had an incredible time.
+Ben and I have stayed at the Four Seasons Lanai and had an incredible time.
 Being at one of the only resorts on such an untouched island was really special.